amplitude/experiment-evaluation/README.md

     * linuxX64
     * linuxArm64

-> Note: `macosArm64` (Apple Silicon) is not yet supported.
-It will be added to kotlin 1.5.30.
+> Note: **ios/tvos/watchos targets and macos frameworks are currently disabled**
+> because they make build times too long and they're currently not being used.

 ### Native Language Bindings

 Native language bindings are currently in a proof-of-concept state.
 Additional work must be put in to properly distribute libraries for common server-side languages for multiple architectures.

 **Proof-of-concepts:**